filecoin-project/filecoin-docs/content/en/fvm/basics/introduction/index.md

 ## Why now

-The three stages of Filecoin development:
+There are three stages to the development of Filecoin:

 1. Build a robust decentralized storage network.
 1. Onboard and safeguard humanity's most important data.
 1. Allow computation over that data to enable web-scale applications.

+The FVM covers stage 3.
+We had to ensure that the Filecoin network was stable, robust, and secure before we allowed any development on top of the network.

 ## FIL Lisbon